 Children enjoy playing with different textures and shapes and dried pasta is a good for this.
 For babies and smaller children, put pasta in a plastic bottle with a tight lid for some noisy rattling.

 Toddlers can use it for pretend cooking, threading on string, or making pasta shape pictures with some glue.
 As they get older they could paint it and make ‘jewellery’ for the whole family!

 Make sure you are close by when your child is playing with pasta in case any bits break off or small children put it in their mouths.

 Having fun with your child can be so simple.
 Here is Harry and his Mum blowing kisses to each other.
 Harry is copying his Mum and taking turns.
 He is feeling proud of himself.
 He gets praise from his Mum and will want to try this again.

 Singing with your baby and toddler is very good for them and has been shown to help their brain development.
 It is an important building block for early speech and language.
-The tunes, rhythms, rhymes and repetitions in songs help babies and children tune in to sounds and words. *Click Here* to find out more about the benefits of singing.
+The tunes, rhythms, rhymes and repetitions in songs help babies and children tune in to sounds and words.

 The good news is you don’t even need to be able to sing well.
 Parents and carers always sound good to their children.